 The Nomination Committee shall meet at least once a year in accordance with its terms of reference.
-Four Nomination Committee meetings were held in 2019 and the attendance of each member is set out in the section headed "Board and Committees Meetings" of this report.
+Two Nomination Committee meetings were held in 2020 and the attendance of each member is set out in the section headed "Board and Committees Meetings" of this report.

-In 2019, the Nomination Committee performed the works as summarised below:
+In 2020, the Nomination Committee performed the works as summarised below:

-- (a) assessed the independence of the Independent Non-Executive Directors; - (b) considered and recommended to the Board the re-appointment of the retiring Directors; - (c) reviewed the implementation of the Board Diversity Policy and the structure, size and composition of the Board; - (d) adopted the Directors' Nomination Policy, and the revised terms of reference of the Nomination Committee as amended according to such policy; and - (e) considered and recommended to the Board for the appointments of the Chairman, a Non-Executive Director and an Executive Director of the Company.
+- (a) assessed the independence of the Independent Non-Executive Directors; - (b) considered and recommended to the Board the re-appointment of the retiring Directors; - (c) reviewed the implementation of the Board Diversity Policy and the structure, size and composition of the Board; and - (d) considered and recommended to the Board for the appointments of the Chairman, Executive Directors and Managing Director of the Company.